 This is a one-year award of $30,000.
 The funds can be used for either salary or expense support, but must be expended solely for the sponsored research project.
 No indirect costs will be covered.
 Generally, indirect costs would refer to costs such as electricity, water, internet services, and janitorial services, which would be paid to the institution at which the research is conducted.
 The stipend is expected to cover the cost of the awardee presentation requirement which is listed below (i.e. no additional travel funds will be provided).
 The purchase of any equipment greater than $1,000 must be adequately justified in the budget section.

 The deadline for submission of applications is Friday, May 1, 2020 at 12:00PM Pacific Time and the submission system is now closed.
 Applications will be reviewed by the SUS Scholarship Committee.
 The Committee will notify the top-ranking applicants in early June, inviting them to interview online in mid-June.
 Additional details on the interview process will be sent to the chosen applicants.
-The successful applicant winner and the SUS member sponsor will be notified by email following the SUS Executive Council meeting in June 2019.
+The successful applicant winner and the SUS member sponsor will be notified by email following the SUS Executive Council meeting in June 2020.

 Awardee Presentations at ASC

 The awardee will be expected to provide the SUS office with an interim written report on the status of their research by December 31, 2020.
 The awardee will then be required to appear at the 2022 Academic Surgical Congress and provide a final report on their research to the Scholarship and Executive Committees and at the AAS/SUS Research Awards Session.
 Awardees may also be invited to present in a relevant session at the Academic Surgical Congress.
 All travel and registration funds for presentation at the ASC should be covered by the grant.

 BEFORE YOU BEGIN: